 By achieving mobility, restaurants free up servers to engage more with guests personally when orders are directly sent tableside.
 Once a diner submits or updates their order, their server and the kitchen staff are notified in real-time, streamlining the ordering and food delivery process and reducing server time wasted going back and forth to the terminal station and tables.

-See how a mobile ordering solution can optimize restaurant operations firsthand by demoing Mad Mobile’s solution.
+See how a mobile ordering solution can optimize restaurant operations firsthand by demoing CAKE’s solution.

 Restaurants need to focus on the quality of their service as much as they do the quality of ingredients and menu items.
 Ultimately, personalized service directly impacts customer retention and loyalty, lowers costs, and boosts profits.
 One of the most effective ways operators can accomplish this is by implementing a mobile ordering solution.